 Each year, when Martin Luther King, Jr. Day rolls around, a flood of emotions come to mind.
-Celebration, inspiration, motivation, and hope to name a few; but this year’s MLK Week theme may appear quite the opposite of these positive sentiments at first.
-We’ve asked the 2020 MLK Committee Chair, Teshia Griswold-Koffi, to share some insight as to how to committee arrived at the chosen theme, what it means to her, and how we can expect this vision to at each event!
+Celebration, inspiration, motivation, and hope to name a few; but this year’s Dr. Martin Luther King, Jr. Week (MLK Week) theme may appear quite the opposite of these positive sentiments at first.
+We’ve asked the 2020 MLK Week Committee Chair, Teshia Griswold-Koffi, to share some insight as to how to committee arrived at the chosen theme, what it means to her, and how we can expect this vision to at each event!

 When the committee began to ponder what the focus of the week should be, they originally thought of topics associated with joy and positivity.
 That is until, as Griswold-Koffi recalls, one member stated, “Wait…this kind of work isn’t easy!”
 In order to better acknowledge the challenges and rigorous work that comes before any celebration, they then decided to dive deeper into what the journey to victory consists of, “the good, bad, and ugly,” as Griswold-Koffi describes.
 One thing was apparent, fear is always there when it comes to fighting for change and social justice.
 It’s impossible to find examples of any successful movement without first understanding what was overcome to get there.
 This led to the idea of using fear as an acronym to reposition it as a more useful tool to Face Everything And Rise.